WhySeeYC/Intro_Bayesian_Statistics/README.md

+Note that this is a course tutorial from [Ben Lamber](https://github.com/open-courses-statistics-data-science/introduction_to_bayesian_mcmc_mathbio/tree/main)

 # A short introduction to Bayesian inference and MCMC
 This course provides a short introduction to Bayesian inference, which should take roughly a day to complete.